 Tarik Cohen, Chicago Bears, 5’6″

-For every Sproles, there’s a Tarik Cohen.
-In a career that looked so promising at the outset, the former fourth-round draft pick has been undone by injuries.
+Tarik Cohen is a former fourth-round draft pick whose career was limited by injuries.
 He caught an incredible 203 passes in his first three NFL seasons and even led the league in punt return yards in his second campaign.
+While he drew comparisons to Sproles, he just couldn’t stay healthy and replicate Sproles’ durability.
+Cohen hasn’t appeared in a regular season game since September 2020.

 Jacquizz Rodgers, Atlanta Falcons, 5’6″

-Jacquizz Rodgers broke onto the NFL scene with the Falcons in 2011, spending four years there as a versatile contributor before earning a one-season stint in Chicago.
-He wrapped up his eight-year career in Tampa Bay.
+Jacquizz Rodgers broke onto the NFL scene with the Atlanta Falcons during the 2011 season, spending four years there as a versatile contributor before earning a one-season stint in Chicago.
+He wrapped up his eight-year career with the Tampa Bay Buccaneers.

 J.J.
 Taylor, New England Patriots, 5’6″